deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 described [here](https://cloud.denbi.de/wiki/Tutorials/ObjectStorage/#retrieving-access-credentials).
 However, the standard procedure does not work on all Cloud locations.
 Executing `source` on the downloaded rc file prompts for a password.
-This password **is not the same** you have used when authenticating to ELIXIR in order to access the OpenStack Dashboard.
+This password **is not the same** you have used when authenticating to LifeScience in order to access the OpenStack Dashboard.

-Internally, OpenStack does not set a local password for your ELIXIR-ID, since it does not need to hence OpenStack confirms your authorization separately via ELIXIR AAI.
+Internally, OpenStack does not set a local password for your ELIXIR-ID, since it does not need to hence OpenStack confirms your authorization separately via LifeScience AAI.
 However, the commandline-tools can only function with a set local password.
 Prior to the new OpenStack release, users had to contact the cloud site administrators in order for them to set an explicit local password and send it back to the user via encrypted mail or de.NBI vault service.